lydiabarham/ReadMe-Generator/README.md

-# My Project One
+# Marcus

     #Description
-    This is my project
+    Marcus is great

     #Table of Contents

     #Installation
-    Install wisely
+    Install on sofa with book and tea

     #Usage
-    Use often
+    Do not use, nurture

     #License

     #Contributing
-    None
+    Contribute wisely or not at all

     #Tests
-    Test it
+    Be sure to feed eggs

     #Questions